GAN decoder on a quantum toric code for noise-robust quantum teleportation: Evaluation of simulation experiments

-In this experiment, when the error rate $p = 5 \times {10^{ - 3}}$, the optimized model provide absolute reliability.
+In this simulation experiment, when the error rate $p = 5 \times {10^{ - 3}}$, the toric code with the GAN decoder provides the fidelity performance better than 99.99\%.
 Quantum states that fail error correction will be detected and rejected.
-Figure \ref{f10} shows the fidelity of the quantum state and the number of failed error correction measurements as the error rate of the noise model changes, with $n_{shoot}=1024$.
+Figure \ref{f10} shows the fidelity of the quantum state and the number of failed error correction measurements as the error rate of the noise model changes, with $n_\mathrm{shoot}=1024$.

-Figure \ref{f11} compares the optimization of the teleportation method using topological codes with the GAN decoder.
-The figure indicates that in the depolarizing noise experiment, for the system with $d=3$ surface code, the fault tolerance threshold of the model is approximately 0.06503; for the system with $d=5$ surface code, the fault tolerance threshold is approximately 0.07512.
+Figures \ref{f11} and \ref{f11a} compare the optimization of the teleportation method using topological codes with the GAN decoder and show the logarithmic behavior of the solution.
+The figure indicates that in the depolarizing noise simulation experiment, for the system with $d=3$ toric code, the fidelity threshold of the model is approximately 0.06503; for the system with $d=5$ toric code, the fidelity threshold is approximately 0.07512.
 This implies that the model can ensure effective fidelity improvement in quantum networks with error rates below the threshold in the noise model system.